alihakimi68/MINDAG-/README.md

 # Summary

-MINDAG is a WebGIS daily planner which quieries the daily events of the municipality, and filter them based on user location, desires and free hours.
+MINDAG is a WebGIS daily planner that retrieves daily events of the municipality, filters them based on user location, preferences, and available time, and then arranges them from nearest to farthest.
-Then it will route to the stops from the closetes events to the furthest.

 ## How to run
-In the root dolder run the server with GIT bash
+- Navigate to the root directory and start the server using Git Bash:

-node server/server.js
+- Type  "node server/server.js"

-Open the broswer and search : http://localhost:3000
+- Open your web browser and go to: http://localhost:3000

 ## How it works

-- Select the date and time that you are free and click next
+- Choose the date and time when you are available and click "Next."
-- From the categories of the events select the ones that you like the most
+- Select your preferred event categories.
-- Click anywehre on the map to give your location to the appliction
+- Click anywhere on the map to provide your location to the application.
-- Click submit
+- Click "Submit."